Price Page Redesign for Brand Drugs

 Phase 1 Design

-We rolled out the phase 1 design on 17 pilot brand drugs that have limited insurance coverage and low GoodRx coupon conversion.
-We tracked clicks on links to ensure we delivered an improvement on the exposure of the best savings.
+We rolled out the redesign across 17 pilot brand drugs with limited insurance coverage and low GoodRx coupon conversion, tracked via link clicks to measure exposure to the best savings.

 Puzzling out the brand drug users and their journeys